Federal Satisfactory Academic Progress (SAP) Standards for Title IV Financial Aid

 |Illness or accident a close relative.||Physician's statement, police report, documentation from a third party professional.|

 Additionally, an appeal will only be approved if the student can meet SAP standards by the end of the academic year for which the appeal is being submitted.
-Please note there are no limits in which an appeal can be submitted, however, students cannot use the same extenuating circumstances as prior appeals.
+NOTE: There are no limits in which an appeal can be submitted however, students cannot use the same extenuating circumstances as prior appeals.
 In addition, approval for students submitting more than one appeal is not guaranteed.

-Submission of a SAP appeal does not guarantee an adjustment to a student's award nor prevents the accrual of late fees of any unpaid tuition balances.
-Students are responsible for their tuition and any late fees they may receive regardless of their appeal.
+Submission of an SAP appeal does not guarantee an adjustment to a student's award nor prevents the accrual of late fees of any unpaid tuition balances.
+Students are responsible for their tuition and any late fees they may receive, regardless of their appeal.